I want to share my story with you.

 February 2018 – The Best Time Of My Life + Marketing

-I went to therapy, read books, and listened to podcasts.
+I read books and listened to a ton of podcasts.

-One podcast turned out to change my life.
-It’s called The Life Coach School podcast.
+One podcast was The Life Coach School podcast.

 I listened to over 200 episodes in a matter of weeks.